 Intercampus Program in Communicative Disorders

 I would bring to the CAA the expertise of a seasoned clinical educator who has had a role in implementing the CAA accreditation standards over time.
 I have an appreciation for the need for changes in our professional practice, and consequently the standards, over time and the flexibility programs need in meeting the standards set by the CAA.
 I have experience in distance learning environments and am very comfortable using technology.
 I believe that my expertise in the scholarship of teaching and learning in a clinical setting would be an asset to the CAA.

 Slate for Practitioner Member in Audiology (one vacancy)

-Glenn Waguespack, M.S.
+Glenn Waguespack, M.S., CCC-A

 Slate for Practitioner Member in Speech-Language Pathology (one vacancy)